Hifumi1337/Bounty-Hacker/README.md

 # Bounty Hacker

+# NOTE
+I now have a blog where I post all of my write-ups, updates, and interesting topics.

+You can find the URL for this writeup here: https://hifumi1337.github.io/bounty-hacker-writeup/

 ## Disclaimer

 This writeup is for a room located on **TryHackMe**.
 If you would like to attempt the room, please visit it [here](https://tryhackme.com/room/cowboyhacker).